 The Winchester collection is a 50-year-old bottling aged in oak since the 1960s.
 Three vintages are available from 1964, 66, and 67.
 Only 150 bottles were filled, and this is among the loftiest collectors’ bottles of Scotch currently available.
 Its cost of almost $25K might sound astonishing to most.

 Glenlivet Limited Releases and Travel Exclusives

-In addition to their usual lineup of products, Glenlivet releases a number of limited edition bottles and many products sold only in duty-free shops.
+In addition to their usual lineup of products, Glenlivet releases a number of limited edition bottles and many products are sold only in duty-free shops.

 - Glenlivet Mystery Series

 Glenlivet has begun a tradition of releasing bottlings with no tasting notes, age statements, or information about the production process available to the public.
-The series dubbed “The Glenlivet Mystery Series” is packaged in distinctly opaque black bottles and includes sets of clues available online after solving word puzzles.
+The series, dubbed “The Glenlivet Mystery Series,” is packaged in distinctly opaque black bottles and includes sets of clues available online after solving word puzzles.
 The distillery has challenged their discerning customer base of whisky aficionados to taste and “Solve the puzzle” for themselves.
 Those who plan to uncover the mystery on their own should skip to Glenlivet Nadurra Oloroso to avoid spoilers below.

 The Rob Roy

 - 60 ml Glenlivet of your choosing